rbe549/rbe549.github.io/project0fall2024a474x.md

 ```
 YourDirectoryID_p0.zip
-├── Part1
+├── part1
-|    └── Code
 |      ├── part1.ipynb
 |      └── Any subfolders you want along with files
-├── Phase2
-|    ├── log
-|    ├── Code
+├── part2
-|    |    ├── part2.ipynb
+|      ├── part2.ipynb
-|    |    └── Any subfolders you want along with files
+|      └── Any subfolders you want along with files
-|    └── Report.pdf
+├── Report.pdf
 └── README.md
 ```